-Explore this fabulous coastal forest in Anglesey on this cycling and walking route in Wales.
-There are miles of trails through the peaceful woodland leading you to the stunning Llanddwyn Bay and Newborough Warren Nature Reserve.
+Explore this fabulous coastal forest in Anglesey on this walking route in Wales.
+There are miles of cycling and walking trails through the peaceful woodland leading you to the stunning Llanddwyn Bay and Newborough Warren Nature Reserve.
 This large dune, mudflat, saltmarsh and beach system attracts a large lumber of coastal birds including oystercatchers, lapwings, curlew, skylarks and meadow pipits.

 This circular walk starts from the Newborough Warren car park near to the coast (postcode for sat navs:LL61 6SG).
 It runs for about 8 miles on a series of good footpaths.